Al-Haqbani/z/README.md

 If you set the environment variables `TELEGRAM_BOT_TOKEN`, `TELEGRAM_CHAT_ID` or `DISCORD_WEBHOOK_URL`, the tool can send alerts when leaks are discovered.
 To query GrayHatWarfare buckets you must supply a valid `GRAYHAT_TOKEN` when prompted or as an environment variable.
+To scan private Gitea servers set `GITEA_URL` to the instance's API base URL and supply an access token when prompted.

 ### Smart JS Scanner